 Free Insured Delivery.

-Free insured delivery on orders over $60 is available to all of our customers, new or old.
+Insured delivery on all orders over $60 is available to all of our customers, new or old.

 Your order is also insured so that if anything goes wrong with the delivery, we can replace it for you quickly and at no additional cost.